 Continental Breakfast with Plenary Speaker

-Presenter: Dr. Yogesh Shah, Associate Dean of Global Health, Des Moines University
+Presenter: Dr. Yogesh Shah, Associate Dean of Global Health, Des Moines University (PDF)

 Dr. Yogesh Shah brings to Des Moines University an expertise in geriatrics and the health effects of climate, as well as a passion for improving the health of people around the world.
 He is triple-board-certified in family medicine, geriatrics and hospice and palliative care.
 He was awarded a Fulbright scholarship in March, 2013 to develop palliative care education curriculum in Rwanda.